-It’s important to not rush into an exercise routine and to consult your physician prior to starting a new exercise routine.
-The key is to sit less and move more!
+It’s important to not rush into an exercise routine without first consulting your physician.
+The key is to think about sitting less and moving more!

 Sleep is an incredibly important ingredient in your overall health and wellness.
-It is when the body can rest and repair.
+During sleep is when the body can rest and repair.
 Individuals who don’t get enough sleep are at risk for higher rates of chronic disease, including obesity, heart disease, stroke and cognitive issues.

 The benefits of a good night’s sleep are far-reaching, and have been shown to improve: